hassothea/gradientcobra/README.rst

 Documentation and Examples
 --------------------------

-For more information and how to use the packge, read [`gradientcobra` documentation](https://github.com/hassothea/gradientcobra/gradientcobra_doc.html).
+For more information and how to use the packge, read `gradientcobra documentation <https://github.com/hassothea/gradientcobra/gradientcobra_doc.html>`__.

 Dependencies
 ------------